fractalwagmi/react-sdk/README.md

 ### 2. Set up the provider

-The provider will allow any child component to use hooks to access data.
+Render the provider any components that need access to data from the SDK.

 ```tsx
 import { FractalProvider } from '@fractalwagmi/fractal-sdk';